TheEpic0ne/HelpDatblockCom/docs/README.md

 # Welcome to Datblock Help!
-Here you can learn more about the Datblock Minecraft network.
+Here you can learn more about the Datblock network.
 Choose a category in the left sidebar.

 **Server IP:** `Play.datblock.com`

-## Discord
+# Discord
 Join our Discord community at [disc.datblock.com](https://disc.datblock.com/) for chat, news, and more.

-## Shop
+# Shop
 Support us at [shop.datblock.com](https://shop.datblock.com/) and upgrade your player experience.